dariyd/react-native-image-description/README.md

 - Call `downloadDescriptionModel()` before using `describeImage()`
 - Ensure device has internet connection for initial download
 - Check available storage space (~50MB required)

+**GenAI Image Description returns `not_available`**
+- Feature requires a supported device with AICore/Gemini Nano.
+Verify the device is listed here: https://developers.google.com/ml-kit/genai#feature-device
+- Ensure Google Play services/AICore are up to date; give the device time to finish initialization on Wi‑Fi, then reboot
+- Not supported on emulators or devices with unlocked bootloader

 **Out of memory errors**
 - Reduce image resolution before processing